19z/simpleNg/readme.md

 You can place Nginx in front of the server to share the HTTP/HTTPS ports with other services on your server.
 Additionally, you can use free domain certificates from services like Let's Encrypt to provide HTTPS services.

-Currently, it only supports forwarding local HTTP services to the public internet and does not support forwarding WebSocket services.
-This is because the connection between the server and client is established using WebSocket to forward requests.

 ```mermaid
 graph TD